 The Number Portability Administration Center (NPAC) supports the implementation of Local Number Portability and is the system used to facilitate number porting in the United States.
 Comprised of seven regional systems across the U.S., the NPAC manages the number portability processes of all telecom Service Providers in the United States, including wireline, wireless, and Voice over Internet Protocol (VoIP).

-iconectiv has been established as the next Local Number Portability Administrator (LNPA) in all U.S. regions.
-The transition is underway and will be completed in 2018.
+iconectiv is the Local Number Portability Administrator (LNPA) for all U.S. regions.

 The help desk can be reached via email at email@example.com or by calling 844-820-8039 Monday through Friday from 8:00am to 8:00pm ET.

 iconectiv will provide the user data to authorized Providers of Telecom-Related Services (PTRS) users, including users based in Canada.

 If you are a Service Provider, Service Bureau or Provider of Telecom-Related Services (PTRS) user, you can change your primary contact for onboarding at any time by sending an email to firstname.lastname@example.org.

 The industry standards are not changing with the iconectiv NPAC.
 If you have developed to these industry standards already, no changes are necessary.
 If you directly connect to NPAC, such as to receive mechanized Local Service Management System (LSMS) downloads, you are required to conduct certification testing.
 More information can be found in the Testing FAQs or on the Resources page.

 If you are uncertain as to the type of user that you are currently registered as with the current NPAC, please contact the iconectiv Help Desk.

 Yes, Read Only users must follow the registration process.
 It is recommended that applications be submitted at the applicant's earliest convenience.